 A long time ago, I had a vision for a card game where you could never be eliminated.
 You could be down but never out.
 No matter how bad things get, if there's a breath left in your body, you could come back and steal the win.
 Ritual.

 While I've developed this game and tweaked its mechanics, I have also grown professionally.
 I've coordinated with freelancers across the globe and wore many different hats, including: creative director, producer, project manager, and publisher.
 I've devised ways to fix 'eternal comeback' and 'kingmaker' issues within the game's mechanics.
 I found ways to add strategic unpredictability while keeping Ritual simple, easy to learn, and quick to play.
 I've poured my heart and soul into it and it's nearly ready.
 I'm putting together a Kickstarter campaign to raise funds for the first print run.
 Watch this space.

 Natural Selection 2 2017, 2014

 Natural Selection 2

 Natural Selection 2 was an enormously ambitious game by Unknown Worlds Entertainment (UWE).
 It blended FPS action and RTS tactics in a team-based, multiplayer game.
-After launch, UWE called upon the most active members of the NS2 community to form a Community Development Team to take the game to its next level.
-What better way to evolve a game than to hand it over to those people on earth who know it best and love it the most?
+After launch, UWE called upon the most active members of the NS2 community to help continue to update and grow the game.

 Call of Duty: Ghosts 2013